 Once you’ve been approved for a Lyft or Uber car loan, it isn’t all dreamy driving from there.
 To make rideshare driving financially viable, you need to be focused on paying off your car loan on time in monthly installments.
 Here are a few tips.

 Lyft’s Express Drive rental solution allows drivers to rent vehicles, with insurance included, but that program is only available in the United States Enterprise Car Rental has a program for Uber drivers, but it’s not available in Canada.
 In fact, there are very few options for a Lyft or Uber car rental in Canada.

 If you plan to drive in Toronto there are some Uber-focused options, including Splend, which rents out Kia Sportages for about $250 per week to rideshare drivers.
 There’s also the ride-hail startup Autzu, also in Toronto, which charges from $4 per hour to rent.

 Since these rental options are very limited, and Uber and Lyft don’t offer financing in Canada, the best way to accelerate your rideshare career is by letting Canada Drives help you find the ideal vehicle with the right financing.

-With your new source of income, you might want to upgrade to a more fuel-efficient vehicle or a sedan that better fits ridesharing vehicle requirements.
-We can help!
-Canada Drives specializes in helping customers drive the vehicle that they need whether they have good credit, bad credit, or no credit at all.
+If you're looking for a fuel-efficient vehicle or a sedan that meets ridesharing vehicle requirements, we can help!
+Canada Drives helps Uber drivers get car loans whether they have good credit, bad credit, or no credit at all!
+Click to apply today!